MooersLab/annotatedBibliography/README.md

 You can color the annotation blue.

-- Load the color or xcolor package via the main.tex file.
+- Load the *color* or *xcolor* package with the `\usepackage{xcolor}` macro in the preamble of the *main.tex* file.
-- Add the macro \color{blue} to the line in the bst file that describes the format of the annotation.
+- Add the macro `\color{blue}` to the line in the `*.bst` file that describes the format of the annote field.

-You could do something similar to print the annotation in bold or italics.
+You could print the annotation in bold or italics.

 ## Support beyond text

-Your annotated bibliograpy can be spiced up.
+Your annotated bibliography can be spiced up.
-Lists, display math, computer code blocks, figures, and tables can be embedded in annote fields.
+Lists, display math, computer code blocks, figures, and tables can be embedded in the annote fields.

 ## Related projects of possible interest